loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ## A user interface to view all this
 We use [active_admin](https://github.com/activeadmin/activeadmin) as our admin platform.
 So, to build a view over this, we used active admin [custom pages](https://activeadmin.info/10-custom-pages.html).
 We built a page which iterates over the redis hash (that stores cron runtimes and other meta) and just shows up last runtime details for each cron.
 It highlights a row in red if the job runtime is more than expected runtime.
 Our view looks like this:

 Inline-style:
 ![alt text](https://github.com/loconav-tech/blog/blob/master/images/blog_2/sample_view_active_admin.png?raw=true)

+So, that's all for now!
+Let us know if you have any issues in implementing this for your application.